Umar Willis Umar Willis

 It’s best to let our team handle the physical work to avoid injury or delay.
 Friends can help with pets, kids, last-minute packing, or setting up.

-Can you move pets or let me ride in the truck?
+Can you move pets or let me ride with the movers?

 For liability and safety reasons, we cannot transport pets.
-We prefer to follow the customer to the offload but if the you need to ride with us in the truck we can accommodate that no problem.
+We prefer to follow the customer to the offload but if the you need to ride with us, we can accommodate that no problem.
 On Labor-Only jobs, if the customer is driving the rental truck then we will follow the truck to the destination.

 How do movers know what to take?